 Tips for Optimizing & Supercharging Your WordPress Site’s Speed

 If you follow the below recommendation then you will assure a better user experience to your users.

 #1.
 Choosing a solid framework/well-coded lightweight theme

 In most cases, it found that your theme sometimes becomes defaulter in the site loading time issues.
 As there is huge competition in the theme world.
-Developers always try to make their product exceptional from others.
+Developers always try to make their products exceptional from others.
 They failed to maintain a solid framework.
 But it’s your duty to choose a lightweight theme for your site.
 Basically, the default WordPress themes are very much lightweight themes.
 Among all of the themes, Twenty Fifteen By WordPress.org is the most lightweight theme.

-WordPress plugin and theme directory always maintain strict guidelines & WordPress community are huge.
+WordPress plugin and theme directory always maintain strict guidelines & the WordPress community are huge.
 So you can easily trust the free version themes of WordPress.org.
 The developer has to maintain a solid framework to publish their product here.
 In the case of purchasing a theme from ThemeForest you need to more careful.
-They also maintain strong guideline.
+They also maintain strong guidelines.
 But as I previously stated because of high competition they always try to bring some extraordinary features on their themes.
 Maybe all the features are not important for you.

 There is a huge reputation for creating lightweight themes by Genesis.

 There is no doubt, caching the most important fact in the case of the site’s speeding matters.
 Caching save your files as a static file and serve it when the visitor comes to your site.
 It helps to increase the site loading time speed.

 By using WordPress caching plugins, implementing browser caching, and server-side caching you can utilize the caching.